SpongePowered/SpongeDocs/source/faq.rst

 .. image:: /images/faq5.png

-**Note**: Bukkit came as one download, even though there are multiple underlying parts.
+**Note**: CraftBukkit came as one download, even though there are multiple underlying parts.
 That will be the same case with Sponge, and we will make it easy to run Sponge.